Ofek-Shani/Saba_Sailing/README.md

 ## Features
 1. 2 sails, individually controlled,
-1. keel with 3 positions,
+2. keel with 3 positions,
-1. rudder with 8 positions each side.
+3. rudder with 8 positions each side.
-1. The boat has a life saver buoy to create "man in water" alerts and maneuvers.
+4. The boat has a life saver buoy to create "man in water" alerts and maneuvers.
-1. Wind power on sails computes both blowing wind and air flow affect over the sails as wings at tight angles.
+5. Wind power on sails computes both blowing wind and air flow affect over the sails as wings at tight angles.
-1. Sails shape reflects the wind blow force applied to them.
+6. Sails shape reflects the wind blow force applied to them.
-1. When wind blows on loose sails, they flicker from side to side to show that.
+7. When wind blows on loose sails, they flicker from side to side to show that.
-1. When wind changes sides from the back, sails perform a full side change (revolution) that should be done with care.
+8. When wind changes sides from the back, sails perform a full side change (revolution) that should be done with care.
-1. Rudder is also affecting the boat drag according to its position, so if set to 90 degrees, it will not cause turn, but slow the boat.
+9. Rudder is also affecting the boat drag according to its position, so if set to 90 degrees, it will not cause turn, but slow the boat.
-1. Colors of sails reflects direction of wind blow side (green when positive, red when negative).
+10. Colors of sails reflects direction of wind blow side (green when positive, red when negative).
-1. Rudder color reflects boat speed forward or backward.
+11. Rudder color reflects boat speed forward or backward.
 When boat velocity is negative, the rudder affects the boat turning in a reverse manner.
+12. Extensive help info including an animated tutorial.

 ## Installation
-1. Get the project from GIT and use the Unity Editor to run the game.
+1. Developer: Get the project from GIT and use the Unity Editor to run the game.
-2. Windows 64-bits: Unzip the installaiton file and run the **Sailing.exe** executable for a full screen experience.
+2. User on Windows 64-bits: Unzip the installaiton file and run the **Sailing.exe** executable for a full screen experience.
 3. Future: APK file for the Android devices.

 ## Usage